rdev34/Java-Game/README.md

     - Infrequent rehashing with allowance of null "holes", allows bitmap to be the way it is.
     - Pre-optimized HashMaps (initial capacity and load factor) mitigate internal rehashing with volatile maps.
     - Allow for arbitrary access in various data structures used by the application, especially with respect to graph traversal.
+  - Entity Collision
+    - All game entities registered with the bitmap can collide in two-dimensional space.
+    - Basic intersection calculations done on entities.
+    - Cell based entity implementation avoids using potentially exhaustive iteration on each frame.

 This application also showcases the following concepts in Java